fortify/sample-parser/README.md

           ]
         ]
       ```
-        Each second level array element contain definition of the column.
-This array can contain up to 3 elements.
+        The top array can contain up to 3 elements representing the 3 columns.
 If array contains more than 3 elements, elements over the 3rd one are ignored.
-        Column N definition has the following structure:
+        Column N definition consists of 1 or more fields definition of the following structure:
         ```javascript
             {
               "type": " -- value -- ",